Jim Bolger – Owner. Breeder. Trainer. Mentor to some of the best.

 New Approach’s son, Dawn Approach, was Europe’s champion two-year-old for Jim Bolger after an unbeaten season in 2012 and won the QIPCO 2000 Guineas by five lengths on his return.

-In a fine season, he also saddled Trading Leather to win the Irish Derby and claim second place in the King George VI and Queen Elizabeth Stakes (sponsored by Betfair) and the Juddmonte International.
-In 2014 he gained his third Series second place with Trading Leather, this time in the Coral-Eclipse.
+Having failed to stay in the Investec Derby, he bounced back to win the St James’s Palace Stakes followed by a narrow defeat in the QIPCO Sussex Stakes.
+Bolger also saddled Trading Leather to win the Irish Derby that year and claim second place in the King George VI and Queen Elizabeth Stakes and the Juddmonte International.